Building Cardinal without MOOSE's conda Environment

 Access

-To get access to Cardinal, simply clone the repository and cd into the repository.
+To get access to Cardinal, clone the repository and cd into the directory.

 git clone https://github.com/neams-th-coe/cardinal.git